The Neon Tetra fish is everything a beginner looks for before starting the fish keeping as a hobby.

 Neon Tetra and Cardinal Tetra have almost the same appearance.
 The one who doesn’t know the difference can get easily confused between them.

 The major difference between them is the bright red strip.
 The red strip in Neon Tetra starts only from the middle.
-In contrast, it starts from below the eyes and stretches to the entire length in Cardinal Tetras.
+In contrast, it starts from below the eyes and stretches to the entire length of Cardinal Tetras.

 Neon Tetra Tank Setup